wasmerio/wasmer.io/_posts/is-not-about-wasm-is-about-what-you-can-build-with-it.md

 You may not know this, but Docker _used_ all of the technologies I previously mentioned to build one thing that completely dominated the computing ecosystem: a CLI app with great ergonomics to containerize applications that run in any place in the cloud easily.
 It was not about LXC, cgroups or namespaces… it was about the _ONE_ product that delivered them cohesively in a masterpiece software and ultra-polished experience for the developer.

-But lets continue with the same rhetoric: how many of you know what Emscripten, WebGL or Wasm are, but… did you know that a $20B company was created by taking advantage solely on this technologies: [Figma](https://www.theverge.com/2022/11/8/23445821/figma-adobe-acquisition-design-vr-ai-meta)?
+But lets continue with the same rhetoric: how many of you know what Emscripten, WebGL or Wasm are, but… did you know that a $20B company was created by taking advantage solely on these technologies: [Figma](https://www.theverge.com/2022/11/8/23445821/figma-adobe-acquisition-design-vr-ai-meta)?

 From the provided examples it’s easy to realize that Technology ≠ Product, although the former always enable great advancements on the latter.
 So a great product must have great technology to shine on the long term, but a great product must always come first. **_Tech without a good product is nothing_**.
 Technology is an enabler, a good product should always be the driver.